dotnet-architecture/eShopOnContainers/deploy/az/readme.md

 # Deploying resources using create-resources script

 The `create-resources` script is a basic script to allow easy deployment of one ARM template in one resource group.
 You can deploy to an existing resource group or to create one.

+NOTE: Alternatively, you can also use the createresources.sh bash script which was created as a second option, convenient if you are using a Mac or Linux machine, or simply, bash on Windows, instead of CMD/CommandPrompt in Windows.

 ## Deploying to a existing resource group